 Monday, Tuesday and Thursday 8.30-4.30pm

 Head, Foundation Learning

-Harriet Walsh is Head of Department and Senior Lecturer of Foundation Studies and OSTC- Otago Secondary Tertiary College (Dunedin and Central Otago).
-She works with the Level 2 and 3 courses teaching Personal Skills Development, Careers as well as co-coordinating work based learning which focuses on getting young people work ready and back into employment.
+Harriet Walsh is Head of Department and Principal Lecturer of Foundation Studies and OSTC- Otago Secondary Tertiary College (Dunedin and Central Otago).
+She works with the Level 2 and 3 courses teaching Personal Development, Careers as well as co-coordinating work based learning which focuses on getting young people work ready and back into employment.
 Harriet has a primary teaching background with a Bachelor of Education, and has completed post graduate study in Education.
 Harriet has taught many years in Outdoor Pursuits, specifically White Water Kayaking, Rock Climbing and Tramping, which she still enjoys doing in her own time.
 Harriet has a two daughters, Hollie and Sophie.

 Jenny is a Senior Lecturer in Mental Health and joined OP in 2006.
 Prior to this, she worked in human service support roles and as a Social Worker in community and state roles.
 Jenny holds several qualifications including a Postgraduate Diploma in Social and Community Work and a Certificate of Competency in Social Work Supervision, and is now working towards her Master of Education.
 She is a member of the Aotearoa Association of Social Workers and was awarded a Student Association Student Choice Award for excellent teaching in 2010.

 Judy has extensive experience working in the area of bridging education, to facilitate student pathways from entry level in order to meet the academic criteria of their next academic step.

 These student journeys include meeting the academic entry for Otago Polytechnic Health degrees, and gaining qualifications in order to pursue careers in the Beauty Therapy and Hairdressing industries, and in Early Childhood.